elegantchaos/SwiftGodotXcodeTemplate/README.md

 ### Targetted Platforms

-This initial project works for a physical iOS device.
+This initial project contains two targets.

-In theory it should also be possible to set it up to work for the simulator, and for macOS.
+One works for a physical iOS device.
+In theory it should also be possible to set it up to work for the simulator, but I haven't quite figured it out yet -- it will need to have the correct architectures present in the MoltenVK.xcframework and the Godot.xcframework.

-Xcode will build the correct versions of your SwiftGodot code, and of the SwiftGodot package itself.
+The other works for macOS, using SwiftGodotKit.

-It will however need to have the correct architectures present in the MoltenVK.xcframework and the Godot.xcframework.
-This should be possible but I haven't quite figured it out yet.
+In both cases, Xcode will build the correct versions of your SwiftGodot code, and of the SwiftGodot package itself.